joliclic/zml_webcontrol/readme.md

 Dependencies
 ------------

-You need [Node.js](https://nodejs.org) to generate the ino files.
-And install the node depencies for this project (`npm install` from the main folder).
+You need [Node.js](https://nodejs.org) to generate the HTML files.
+And install the node dependencies for this project (`npm install` from the main folder).

 `node build.js` will generate localized version of the html page in the `www` directory.